Self-driving cars confront a daunting new challenge: New York City streets

 “Though Paris gets the ‘city of lights’ moniker, Manhattan is electrified at night.
 The visual noise and light pollution (are) daunting to an AV’s sensing system,” Mobileye said in a release.
 The firm’s vehicles could handle the lights, “with only a bit of algorithm tuning,” the company says.

 In one released video, the camera-boosted car is shown cruising through Times Square and in front of Radio City Music Hall at night without drawing attention from pedestrians or other motorists.
 In a 360-degree video shown during a media briefing in D.C., Mobileye’s vehicle is shown responding to a car up ahead that stopped to let a person out.
-The automated vehicle analyzes upcoming traffic, approaches the car parked in the road and smoothly swerves around it.
+The automated vehicle analyzes coming traffic, approaches the car parked in the road and smoothly swerves around it.

 Mobileye released unedited footage, too, posting the lengthy video on YouTube showing the system in action.
 Viewers can see that the safety driver’s hands sit in his lap while the vehicle’s steering turns left and right on its own as if someone were manually controlling it.
 External camera footage shows how the car interprets crosswalks, road signs and other vehicles.

 The test revealed what many already know about New York driving.
 Motorists tend to be more assertive than in other areas.
 Roads are dense with cabs, food carts and horse-drawn carriages.
 Construction is always happening.
-And several micro rides like scooters, bikes and skateboards add to the mayhem.
+Several micro rides like scooters, bikes and skateboards add to the mayhem.
 Mobileye says its software is learning from the experience and is tuning machines to respond to jaywalking, double-parked cars and the like.

 Mobileye wants to add another vehicle to the New York City fleet in the fall.